Indiana LLC: Everything You Need to Know

 For a small fee, many professional legal services will offer entrepreneurs LLC formation services.
 If you want an Indiana limited liability company service, it could cost you approximately $100.
 If you need an Indiana registered agent service to act as your company’s registered agent, you could expect to pay approximately $125.
 Generally these services would include filing the articles of organization for the company, state filing with the Secretary of State, the operating agreement for the LLC, help with state filing fees, and registered agent service.

 Need additional information related to starting an LLC in Indiana?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.